-MULLIGAN, following the development of poitin in Ireland to commercial Irish whiskey, is essentiaslly civilized poitin.
+MULLIGAN, following the development of poitin to commercial whiskey, is essentially civilized poitin.
 Starting with a grain bill incorporating mmore flavorful malts than more typical whiskeys, its caramel and honey grain notes are enhanced by the soft tannin flavors from once-used bourbon barrel oak, cleaned and re-heat-treated to emphasize a diffferent flavor profile from its bourbon origins.

 Mulligan’s smoothness, grain, and oak notes make it a great sipping whiskey, rocks or neat.
 While adding mixers to Mulligan violates no specific Washington statute, yet, it should be considered a crime against nature, if not the state.